DanielRSnell/Timberstrap-Winden/readme.md

 ## Usage with File System / Custom Post Types

 If you want to include a twig template that appears within Custom Blocks or Sections for the Livecanvas editor.
-Just add your markup to a `.html` file and add `live-shortcode` to the parent, then wrap your markup with `[agnostic] HTML or TWIG HERE [/agnostic]`.
+Just add your markup to a `.html` file and add `live-shortcode` to the parent, then wrap your markup with `[twig] HTML or TWIG HERE [/twig]`.

 ## Customization